emilykurian/Hate-Speech-Detection-Comparing-Traditional-and-Transformer-Models/README.md

 * Model Configuration:
     * It defines the learning rate, number of epochs, optimizer, loss function, and metric (accuracy).
 * Training and Testing the Model
 * Precision,  Recall and F1-score will be used to evaluate the performance of each model.

+# Conclusion

+Developed an efficient hate speech detecting system, and demonstrated superior performance of BERT model compared to traditional models as expected.
+Since BERT is pre-trained on large amounts of data including the whole of wikipedia being one source, BERT follows a transfer learning approach which helps in better performance.